Racial Justice Task Force Launched

-The task force will report its findings by the end of the fall semester.
+The task force will report its findings by the end of 2020.

 Blancero will work with Assistant Provost for Diversity and Inclusion Katie Lampley to designate members of the steering committee that will lead the task force.
 Several workgroups consisting of volunteers from various areas of the university will report to the steering committee.
 Student leaders will also be included, and the steering committee will solicit nominations for students and alumni to join the task force.

-The task force will move quickly and is being asked to produce an executive summary of its work by the end of the Fall 2020 semester.
+The task force will move quickly and is being asked to produce an executive summary of its work by the end of 2020.
 If the task force identifies immediate opportunities for change, those can be enacted earlier.

 As the task force launched, the university also created a new email account, RacialJustice@bentley.edu, to invite the community’s suggestions related to combating systemic racism at Bentley.

 As the task force moves forward, the university will continue to coordinate events, trainings, dialogues and services on race, privilege, identity and systemic racism through the Office of Diversity and Inclusion.